 A post shared by @ faakihah on

-The Quran can be separated in a range of different ways, one of the most helpful is when someone is able to look and study the specific themes within the Quran.
-This year I am looking at the theme of Taqwa, it is mentioned several hundred times in the Quran where as fasting is mentioned once: @faakihah shows us how she does her and @its_Mahmuuh reminds us on Twitter that we can approach this by looking at each Juz.
+The Qur’an can be divided in a range of different ways.
+One of the most helpful is when someone is able to look at and study the specific themes within the Qur’an.
+This year I am looking at the theme of Taqwa, which is mentioned several hundred times in the Qur’an, whereas fasting is mentioned once: @faakihah shows us how she does her and @its_Mahmuuh reminds us on Twitter that we can approach this by looking at each Juz.

 Draw up this personal plan, review it constantly, and put it into action!

 Read the translation of the Juzz you will be reciting daily.
 Having a basic knowledge of the theme, topic, message & meaning of what you are reciting